 Tiffins is actually the newest addition in dining to Animal Kingdom and was beautifully designed by imagineers who went to Africa with a task to collect some of the most unique objects from the region.
 The interior looks like an approachable art gallery, complete with museum-worthy sculptures, paintings and decor with a cozy vibe.

 The food at Tiffins is exquisite, pulling inspiration from Asia, Africa and South America.
 Here you’ll have options like Butter Chicken, Tamarind-braised Short Rib and Whole-Fried Sustainable Fish.
-We highly recommend starting your meal with the Tiffins Signature Bread Service appetizer and finishing with the Passion Fruit Tapioca Creme.
+We highly recommend starting your meal with the Tiffins Signature Bread Service appetizer and finishing with the Tropical Trifle.

 The restaurant also comes fully equipped with it’s own sommelier who will visit your table upon request to give you the best wine pairings to suit your meal and palette.
 Tiffins is definitely built for adults first, which we cover in our in-depth guide to the Best Disney World Restaurants for Adults.